I was recently re-watching old ‘New Who’, and thought to myself: ‘how can I dress like the Tenth Doctor’?

-Despite many of the features of this coat abiding to classic trench coat rules, I would not recommend trying to find a coat exactly like this.
+Despite many of the features of this coat abiding to classic trench coat rules, I would not recommend trying to find a coat exactly like this for daily wear.

 Both the length of the jacket itself and the sleeves are too long, making wearing difficult.
 In addition, this throws off the wearer’s proportions.